 The sale of fuel by SASOs is prohibited.
 Unless explicitly specified in the applicable Agreement, a SASO shall not own or operate a fuel farm on the Airport.
 SASOs shall be strictly limited to self-fueling of their own aircraft with their own employees and equipment.
 No SASO may dispense fuel into any aircraft other than those it owns or leases, regardless of whether it is paid to do so.
-In the event a SASO is explicitly permitted to own or operate a fuel farm on the Airport pursuant to an Agreement, such SASO must comply with federal, state, and local laws, and County directives, regarding the placement, operation, and maintenance of such fuel farm.
+In the event a SASO is explicitly permitted to own or operate a fuel farm on the Airport pursuant to an Agreement, such SASO must comply with federal, state, and local laws, and Okaloosa County Board of County Commissioners directives, regarding the placement, operation, and maintenance of such fuel farm.